top of page

 Step 2: Embrace All Your Emotions

 I continued, “The next step is to stop hiding from your emotions.
-As warriors, we learn to manage and accept the full spectrum of emotions—yes, even the tough ones.
-It’s empowering because once we face them, we can take action instead of being controlled by them.”
+As Mental Health Warriors, we learn to acknowledge and manage the full spectrum of feelings—yes, even the uncomfortable ones.
+Because when we face our emotions head-on, we take back our power.”

 Tigger perked up.
-“You mean even the emotions that make us feel, uh, uncomfortable?”
+“You mean even the ones that make us feel, uh… kind of yucky?”

 Pooh’s Friends’ Takeaways

-Tigger scratched his head thoughtfully.
-“So, if I’m feeling restless and out of control, I could pause and say, ‘Hey, Tigger, you’re feeling extra bouncy today.
-Let’s grab a warrior tool, channel that energy into something productive, and turn it into a Big Win.’”
+Tigger tilted his head.“So, if I feel like I’m bouncing out of control, I don’t have to ignore it or pretend I’m fine.
+I can pause and say, ‘Hey, Tigger, you’re feeling extra charged today.
+Let’s channel that into something fun and focused—like a Warrior Bounce-a-thon!’

 Step 3: Take Action on Your Emotions

-“The third step,” I said, “is taking action.
-When life throws challenges your way and emotions flare up, you now have the tools to manage them.
-Action is what separates overcoming challenges from merely surviving them.”
+“The third step,” I said, “is to take action.
+When life throws challenges your way and emotions start to spiral, you don’t have to freeze or fall apart.

 Pooh’s Friends’ Takeaways

-Pooh’s eyes widened.
-“So, if I overdo it on honey and start feeling guilty, instead of wallowing in that guilt, I could focus on what I can do to feel better—like going for a walk or writing down what I’m grateful for?”
-“Exactly!”
-I said.
+Pooh’s eyes lit up.
+“So, if I overdo it on honey and start feeling guilty, I don’t have to sit in that sticky mess—I can act!
+Like take a walk or write down a few things I’m grateful for?”

 A New Hope for the Hundred Acre Wood